anibalbezerra/OpticalProperties_scrapping/README.md

 ### Notes:

-1. This script assumes the existence and functionality of the following functions: getMaterial, getResponse, cut_and_interpolate.
-2. The script requires external libraries requests, beautifulsoup4, numpy, and matplotlib.
+1. The script requires external libraries requests, beautifulsoup4, numpy, and matplotlib.
 Install them using pip.
-3. Consider error handling and data validation for robustness.